cncf/tag-security/goverance.md

 - Members *SHOULD* remain active and responsive in their Roles.
 - Members taking an extended leave of 1 or more months *SHOULD* coordinate with other members to ensure the role is adequately staffed during the leave.
 - Members going on leave for 1-3 months *MAY* work with other members to identify a temporary replacement.
 - Members of a role *SHOULD* remove any other members that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
 This may be done through a [super-majority] vote of members, or if there are not enough *active* members to get a super-majority of votes cast, then removal may occur through a [super-majority] vote between Chairs and Technical Leads.
+Those roles are described below.
 - Membership disagreements may be escalated to the WG Chairs.
 WG Chair membership disagreements may be escalated to the CNCF Steering Committee.
 - Members *MAY* decide to step down at anytime and propose a replacement.
 - The group will use lazy consensus amongst other members with fallback on majority vote to accept proposal.
 The candidate *SHOULD* be supported by a majority of WG Members.